Volkswagen Beetle (2011-2019) review

-Volkswagen's iconic Beetle has evolved into a sportier car than ever before.
-But it can't hold a candle to the MINI
+Volkswagen's iconic Beetle has traded cuteness for a sporty feel.
+But it can't match the MINI for driving fun

-The latest Volkswagen Beetle is much improved over the car it replaced.
+The second generation Volkswagen Beetle is greatly improved over the car it replaced.
 The styling is dramatic and contemporary, there’s more of a premium feel inside and out, and it’s even more fun to drive thanks to the better dynamics of the Mk VI Golf platform on which it’s built.

 With a reasonable level of practicality – as long as you don’t expect too much – and low running costs, it’s a style statement that doesn’t demand too much in the way of compromises.

 Its ageing platform lacks some of the latest VW Group safety and comfort technology though, and by many objective standards the MINI is a better choice.
 But if you’ve got to have a Beetle, you shouldn’t be disappointed.